MrFrey75/UniverseBuilder/ROADMAP.md

 ## 📈 Future Development (Post 1.0 Release)

-These phases will focus on highly requested features, external integrations, and scaling the application beyond local SQLite use.
+These phases will focus on highly requested features, external integrations, and scaling the application with MongoDB.

 ### Phase 16: User Experience & Customization